IntroductionThe Wild Coast Track traverses the rugged Turakirae coast between Wellington and the Wairarapa.

 There are spots for camping, a picnic area with water, and a toilet on the track.

-This description covers the track from the campsite at Corner Creek in the Wairarapa to the ending at the Wainoumata Coast Road.
+This description covers the track from the campsite at Corner Creek in the Wairarapa to the ending at the Wainuiomata Coast Road.

 From the campsite at Corner Creek, start the Wild Coast Track by following the unsealed coastal road.
 The old road will pass through an open gate and from here the track enters private land at the Mukamuka Stream valley.
 This is the first and largest of the stream crossings.